IvTrendafilov/Old-Game-Console-Raspberry-Pi/docs/Sprint Retrospective Report 1.md

 For now the most important part is that we managed to get to grips with the Raspberry Pi on a beginner level.
 All of us managed to set it up and run a few commands, connect a couple of sensors, LEDs to see how they perform.
 Furthermore, we were able to fastly start working with Linux shell and commands, helping us in the process of understanding how the Pi functions.

 ### *b)* intra-personal level?
+Overall, we are a cohesive team, besides the amount of time we have been together.
+Helping each other is a priority for us.
+If someone has, for instance, resits or is not prepared enough for the test, the other team members will do their work, which is a good example of teamwork.

 ## *Q4:* What are your plans for the next sprint?
 Our plans for the next sprint are: